HOME MEDICINE CABINET

 Access for several people compared

 Paper almost always has one owner.
-Excel the same.
+Excel is the same.
 A home medicine cabinet, by definition, is not private.
-It serves several people — sometimes in one flat, sometimes at a distance.
+Several people use it, sometimes in one home and sometimes at a distance.

 If one person holds all the knowledge, the whole system is fragile.
 If the list is shared, the cabinet starts working like a real household tool instead of a private cheat sheet.

-How a home medicine cabinet in your phone works — the mojApteczka example
+How a home medicine cabinet on your phone works — the mojApteczka example

 In practice, the point is that you open the app and within seconds know more than you would after a few minutes of digging through a drawer.
 That is how mojApteczka works.